AllenInstitute/AllenSDK/doc_template/data_api_client.rst

 The `allensdk.api <allensdk.api.html>`_ package
 is designed to help retrieve data from the Allen Brain Atlas Data Portal.
 Currently there are only two API queries in Allen SDK.
-The first is for the :py:class:`BiophysicalPerisomatic <allensdk.api.queries.biophysical_perisomatic.BiophysicalPerisomatic>` neuronal model.
+The first is for the :py:class:`BiophysicalPerisomaticApi <allensdk.api.queries.biophysical_perisomatic_api.BiophysicalPerisomaticApi>` neuronal model.
-The other is for :py:class:`GLIF <allensdk.api.queries.glif.GlifApi>` models.
+The other is for :py:class:`GLIF <allensdk.api.queries.glif_api.GlifApi>` models.

 Using an API Query
 ------------------